The features of the new iPhone and other technological clicks

 7. We want Tekken 8 yaaaaaaaaa!

 The mind of the fanatic is like this: once a game gets into their head there is no one to take it out.
-This is the case of the “Tekken” saga, from Bandai Namco, which has already announced its eighth installment and will be on Xbox Game Pass.
+This is the case of Bandai Namco’s “Tekken” saga, which has already announced its eighth installment and will be on Xbox Game Pass.

 According to SomosXbox.com, there is still no definite date for the “landing” of “Tekken 8” on the Microsoft platform, but they are already waiting.